String Connections and Chern-Simons Theory: Connections on Bundle 2-Gerbes

-\subsection{Existence and Classification of \\compatible Connections on Trivializations}
+\subsection{Existence and Classification of compatible Connections on Trivializations}

 Concerning our results on string connections, we are left with the proof of Theorem \ref{stringconcon}.
 In fact a more general statement is true for trivializations of any bundle 2-gerbe.
-The first part is
+The first part is as follows.

-\begin{proposition} Suppose $\mathbb{T}$ is a trivialization of a bundle gerbe $\mathbb{G}$, and suppose $\nabla$ is a connection on $\mathbb{G}$.
+\begin{proposition} Suppose $\mathbb{T}$ is a trivialization of a bundle 2-gerbe $\mathbb{G}$, and suppose $\nabla$ is a connection on $\mathbb{G}$.
 Then, there exists a connection $\blacktriangledown$ on $\mathbb{T}$ compatible with $\nabla$. \end{proposition}

 For $\mathbb{G}=\mathbb{CS}_P$, Proposition \ref{trivconex} implies the first part of Theorem \ref{stringconcon}.
 Its proof requires two lemmata.